 Those weekly meetings happened more than 10 years ago.
 We have both gone our separate ways and have not kept in touch.
 However, those divine sessions are still close to my heart.
 I have often said, “I never felt more like Jesus than during those times.”
 I felt like I was doing what Jesus would have been doing.

 This has reminded me that spirituality is “more caught than taught.”
 Spiritual formation takes place within relationships more often than in a classroom or an auditorium.
 That’s why parents are supposed to pass on the faith to their children.
 That’s why Jesus called apprentices to follow Him for three years.
 That’s why Paul asked Timothy to go on a missionary trip with him.

 When I look back on my own life, I can see those who mentored me.
 My youth minister passed on a passion for God and a desire to be a minister.
 My mom transferred her unselfishness and hospitality to me.
 I was formed more by example than by ritual.
 Spiritual formation happened in the daily routines of life—eating together and playing.

 There is however an inherit weakness to this model.
 While certain aspects of spirituality were readily available for me to imitate, others were not.
 No one lived out before me an evangelistic spirit.
 It would have been so beneficial to witness evangelistic conversations, prayers, victories and relationships.

 So be a mentor.
-Volunteer with Big Brothers or Big Sisters.
-Interact with teens through Youth for Christ.
+Volunteer with an organization to become a big brother or sister to someone who needs it.
+Interact with teens through your church’s youth group.
 Coach a kids sports team.
 Live a life that others would like to imitate.
 Make a difference.
 Leave an impact.
 Encourage others to imitate Jesus.